David Bevan (banker): Career

 He was a partner in the London bank of Barclay, Bevan & Co (which would become Barclays).
 He had a seizure in 1826 and retired from the bank.

 Personal life

-On 7 May 1798, he married Favell Bourke Lee (1780-1841), the daughter and heiress of Robert Cooper Lee (1735-1794), Crown Solicitor-General of Jamaica, and Barrister of 26 Berners Street and 30 Bedford Square, London (also of Rose Hall, Montego Bay, Jamaica. and Priscilla Kelly.
-The aforementioned Favell Bourke Lee, was a granddaughter of Denis Kelly, Chief Justice of Jamaica.
+On 7 May 1798, he married Favell Bourke Lee (1780-1841), the daughter and heiress of Robert Cooper Lee (1735-1794), and Priscilla Kelly, daughter of Denis Kelly, Chief Justice of Jamaica.
+Robert Cooper Lee was Crown Solicitor-General of Jamaica, and Barrister of 26 Berners Street and 30 Bedford Square, London (also of Rose Hall, Montego Bay, Jamaica.
 The Bevan couple spent their honeymoon at his father's house Riddlesworth Hall.

 In 1808 they moved to Hale End, Walthamstow, and this was sold in about 1822, when they moved to 42 Upper Harley Street.
 In 1826, he bought Belmont, in East Barnet, from Job Raikes, which passed to his son Robert on his death.
 He later bought Trent Park for his eldest son Robert.